Virginia State Alzheimer’s Plan Overview

 Expand the Reach of the Dementia Care Coordinator Program

-First established in 2020, the Dementia Care Coordinator program provides coaching for caregivers of individuals living with dementia on navigating caregiving duties in the home to dealing with finances and complex legal processes.
-Though the program received a funding increase in 2022, the current reach of the program is inadequate to meet the existing needs of caregivers for people living with dementia.
-This shortfall will only grow as the dementia population continues to increase in Virginia.
-The Alzheimer’s Association is urging state lawmakers to expand the Dementia Care Coordinator program into underserved areas of the state that are disproportionately affected by dementia.
+First established in 2020, the Dementia Care Coordinator program provides coaching for caregivers of individuals living with dementia on navigating caregiving duties in the home.
+The Alzheimer’s Association is calling on state lawmakers to expand the Dementia Care Coordinator program into unserved areas of the state that are disproportionately affected by dementia, specifically areas where health systems would have a difficult time providing services by participating in the GUIDE program.

 Find My Chapter